QMSTR/qmstr/README.md

 `docker build -f ci/Dockerfile -t qmstr --target builder .`

-To build and run qmstr in docker container from repo root run `docker build -f ci/Dockerfile -t qmstr . docker run -p 50051:50051 -v <build_path>:/buildroot qmstr`
+To build and run qmstr in docker container from repo root run `docker build -f ci/Dockerfile -t qmstr/master . && docker run -p 50051:50051 -v <build_path>:/buildroot qmstr/master`

+Where `build_path` is the path to the source files you are about to compile.